wp-plugins/wp-symposium-toolbar/readme.txt

 * For users, it'll add menu items under the WP User Menu on the upper right corner of the screen, and notification icons for mails and friend requests close to that WP User Menu.
 * It will also add an Admin Menu with links to WP Symposium settings pages, visible only by site admins.
 The content is that of the WP Dashboard sidebar menu for WP Symposium, you cannot edit it, only show or hide the whole menu.

-Remember to visit the WP Symposium Install page "after you add a WP Symposium shortcode to a page; change pages with WP Symposium shortcodes; if you change WordPress Permalinks" (as stated by WP Symposium), that will re-generate the WPS Toolbar admin menu.

 Whether you're running WP Symposium or not, the first activation of the plugin will create one menu, with links to the Login page, as defined on your site.

 You may, of course, modify these settings, create your own custom menus, edit the default ones, and eventually remove them from the WP Toolbar.

+= Sorting out issues (if any!) =

+If you're running WP Symposium, remember to visit the WP Symposium Install page "after you add a WP Symposium shortcode to a page; change pages with WP Symposium shortcodes; if you change WordPress Permalinks" (as stated by WP Symposium), that will re-generate the WPS Toolbar admin menu.

+In general, if you notice odd things with the plugin, visit the Options page, and save the options (even unchanged), that will trigger a few cleanup tasks.

 = Removing the plugin from your site =